-Quite clearly, if the mortality charges are higher, the lesser amount will be left to invest.
+Quite clearly, if the mortality charges are higher, a greater number of units will have to be liquidated to recover mortality charges.
 And mortality charges will increase as you grow older.
 Why?
-The probability of a 65 year old dying in the next 1 year is much higher than the probability of a 25-year old dying in the next one year.
+The probability of a 65-year-old dying in the next 1 year is much higher than the probability of a 25-year old dying in the next year.

-In this specific case, the consumer had a coronary heart disease, which resulted in doubling of mortality charges.
-The reason is that the chances of demise of the policy holder are higher because of the illness.
+In this specific case, the consumer had a coronary heart disease, which resulted in the doubling of mortality charges.
+The reason is that the chances of the demise of the policyholder are higher because of the illness.

 Nature of child plans

-Nature of child plans is such that in the event of death of the policyholder, future premiums are paid by the insurance company.
-This rider is commonly known as waiver of premium rider.
+The nature of child plans is such that in the event of the death of the policyholder, the future premiums are paid by the insurance company.
+This rider is commonly known as the waiver of premium rider.
 By purchasing this rider, you ensure that the investments for your child’s future continue in your absence.
 Noble thought per se.